Skip to content

 Paul Robert Lloyd’s design plays subtly with colour shifts.

 In 2014 we won a Net Award for Best Collaborative Project at a fancy ceremony in London.
-Many past authors were there, and as it was an aware for our collaborative efforts, we all posed with the glassware for photos.
+Many past authors were there, and as it was an award for our collaborative efforts, we all posed with the glassware for photos.

 A montage of 24 ways authors posing with our Net Award trophy